 The first thing you’ll notice is that our signage is different.

-That explains the big box of t-shirts you see stacked up in a storage room.
-If you’re a client and you’d like to claim one of the illest t-shirts on the planet, featuring our hype new logo, then simply email me at [email protected] with your mailing address, and before you know it, you’ll be rocking new threads and making your friends jealous.
+That explains the big box of dad hats you see stacked up in a storage room.
+If you’re a client and you’d like to claim one of the illest ’47 hats on the planet, featuring our hype new logo, then simply email us at [email protected] with your mailing address, and before you know it, you’ll be rocking new threads and making your friends jealous.

-Moving on, I direct your attention to the smiling photograph of Viktor Solovey, a founding partner of Reliable.
+Moving on, I direct your attention to the smiling photograph of Viktor Solovey, a founding partner.

-In addition to Viktor, I want to give a shout-out to all of the many wonderful and immensely talented team members I’ve had the pleasure of working with over the last few years and who have used their expertise to create so much good for Reliable and Reliable clients.
+In addition to Viktor, I want to give a shout-out to all of the many wonderful and immensely talented team members I’ve had the pleasure of working with over the last few years and who have used their expertise to create so much good for Hey Reliable and our clients.

 Now, if you could turn your attention to the URL bar, that’s where another big change will be taking place.

-So the domain heyreliable.com felt like a fitting tribute to honor our seven-year history.
+So “Hey Reliable” and the domain heyreliable.com felt like a fitting tribute to honor our seven-year history.